-Whether you're concerned with compliance or cleaning up inactive teams, here's how to archive teams, conversations, and channels in Microsoft Teams.
+Whether you're concerned with compliance or cleaning up inactive teams, here's how to archive a team—along with its conversations, channels, and content—in Microsoft Teams.

 Microsoft Teams has really taken off.
 Users like Teams because it empowers them to create the tools they need without having to go through IT (if self-service is enabled, that is).
 And IT departments like to see their users embracing a company-approved tool.